polyfy/polylith/readme.md

 The lack of an `interface` makes bases less composable compared to components.
 This is in order, because they solve a different problem and that is to be a bridge between the real world and the components.
-It does this by taking incoming calls which it delegates to various components.
+It fulfills this by delegating incoming calls to various components (or actually interfaces).

 Let's create the `cli` base to see how it works, by executing the [create b](#create-b) command:
 ```sh